vladdeSV/shb-csv-ynab/README.md

 Note: This project is in alpha state.
 I use it a couple times a week, but it is not production ready.
 Use with caution.

-# Handelsbanken export file to YNAB CSV
+# Handelsbanken to YNAB CSV converter
 Convert a "Svenska Handelsbanken" export file to a CSV file which YNAB understands.

 ## Usage